Fall is the best season, don’t you think? 🍂

 Watch a movie or documentary

-This was the third watch party we hosted in 2020 and the format presents an opportunity to bond as a team while consuming media by underrepresented identities that we might not normally take in.
+This was the third watch party our DEI Board hosted in 2020 and the format presents an opportunity to bond as a team while consuming media by underrepresented identities that we might not normally take in.
 Ask your team: are there any documentaries or movies about the Hispanic/Latinx-American experience that they’re itching to see?

 Volunteering with local nonprofits and charities is an excellent way to help the community, bond with your team members, and even inspire engagement and motivation in the workplace!